uhasker/large-language-models-for-software-engineers/src/01-text-in-text-out.md

 The movie was not bad, but I wouldn't watch it again.
 ```

-In this case, the model is more likely to classify the review correctly and would probably output “Negative.”
+In this case, the model is more likely to classify the review correctly and would probably output "Negative".

+Few-shot prompting works because it gives the model concrete patterns to mimic, which is something that LLMs tend to be very good at.
+In a sense, you’re "programming" the model by demonstration—showing it what good answers look like before asking it to produce its own.
+This works with humans too—showing examples is a powerful way to teach, after all.

 Another technique is **chain-of-thought prompting**, where we ask the model to explain its reasoning step by step: